la2050/archive/_projects/2014/women-of-color-short-film-fund.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F20953%252Fdisplay%252FScreen_Shot_2014-07-30_at_5.51.26_PM.png=c570x385
 project_video: ''
 Which area(s) of LA does your project benefit?
+Other (elaborate): >- LA takes leap to change Hollywood statistics and the future of cinema with a series of provocative #shortfilms by #WomenofColor.
+What is your idea/project in more detail?: >-
+  We propose to make a series of short films by cutting edge Women of Color in LA for the purpose of exposing their talent and capabilities to hiring executives, the LA public and online community.
+We will select the filmmakers, help produce, fund, and distribute the films.

+   We need more storytelling by Women of Color about their experiences as Angelenos, as they themselves see it.
+Hollywood definitely has a dearth of Women of Color in film.
+Only 1 out 500 Top Films in History have ever featured a live action Woman of Color.
+There's a danger in only being shown LA and the world through the point of view of the status quo.
+Women of Color in the LA community need to speak for themselves and film is the world's most far reaching media.
-Other (elaborate): >- If Los Angeles and Hollywood don't nurture and invite new voices as an example of an inclusive modern city, then who will?
+What will you do to implement this idea/project?: >- If Los Angeles and Hollywood don't nurture and invite new voices as an example of an inclusive modern city, then who will?
 We can lead the diversification of cinema and help improve the statistics for women of color creatives in the